taw00/rtb-rpm/README.md

 rtb backup home-documents
 ```

+> **IMPORTANT NOTE:**
-Note, run the first time, it will likely yell that you need to touch a
-`backup.marker` file in the target directory.
-Do what the script does and run
+> Run the first time, the script will likely yell that you need to `touch` a `backup.marker` file in the target directory.
+Follow the instructions messaged by the script and then run the backup again.
-it again.
 This is essentially an "are you sure?" step.

 7. Restore it!
 ```sh